TaylorCSmith/TaylorCSmith.github.io/_projects/2016-05-11-Embedded-Systems.markdown

 </ul>

 #### Results
 The course was pretty interesting overall.
 Since it covered so many topics, the course didn't go into too much detail on all of them but it gave a good overview in my opinion.
 It was nice coding and learning more about raw C from this course as I had never done that before and it was also cool to apply what I was already learning in school at the time to practical applications.
 I audited the course so no certificate was given.
+Here is a link to the CURRENT version of the course (content has changed) <a target="_blank" href="https://www.edx.org/course/embedded-systems-shape-world-multi-utaustinx-ut-6-20x" style="color:orange"> Course </a>